Matty Lawrence on the State of Football: 2017

 Toby Alderweireld, Spurs

-Big, strong, covers ground quickly and another brick in that Spurs defensive wall.
+Big, strong, covers ground quickly, and another brick in that Spurs defensive wall.
 A man mountain at the back and a defender who actually knows how to defend: something of a novelty in the modern game.

 Michael Keane, Burnley